 - We first measure the actual same-day biopsy rate for Dr. Watt’s patients whose mammograms included a suspicious finding that merited a biopsy.

 - We then analyze the typical practices of all other doctors in the United States who perform mammograms, using a data-driven model to predict the rate of same-day biopsy for patients like Dr. Watt’s.

 By comparing these two numbers, you can see whether Dr. Watt’s rate of same-day biopsy is lower than, similar to, or higher than predicted.

 This prediction adjusts based on the types of patients the doctor sees, so a doctor who treats sicker patients may have a different predicted rate than a doctor who treats healthier patients.

-Dr. Watt sees patients and can be reached at the following locations.
+Dr. Watt sees patients and can be reached at the following location.